 - Tuesday through 8 am - 6:30 pm

 After work hours notices will be date stamped the next business day.
 Please keep this in mind while following the 48-hour meeting posting rule.

 Except in an emergency, public bodies shall file meeting notices sufficiently in advance of a public meeting to permit posting of the notice at least 48-hours in advance of the public meeting, excluding Saturdays, Sundays, legal holidays or if Town Administrators closes Town Hall (snow etc.), in accordance with M.G.L. c.
 30A, § 20.
 In an emergency, the notice shall be posted as soon as reasonably possible prior to such meeting.
 Please email email@example.com with all agendas and meeting minutes.
-You can also request a meeting room reservation or link for a
+You can also request a meeting room reservation or link for a virtual or remote meeting.

 Meeting notices shall contain the date, time and place of such meeting and a listing of topics that the chair reasonably anticipates will be discussed at the meeting.
 The list of topics shall have sufficient specificity to reasonably advise the public of the issues to be discussed at the meeting.
 The date and time that the notice is posted shall be conspicuously recorded thereon or therewith.
 (See details below)